csean/subscription_manager/README.md

 I used the example from here: https://gist.github.com/freezepl/2a75c29c881982645156f5ccf8d1b139

 The credentials file needs to have an entry with the same keys as the credentials.yml.sample file.
-Before running the application, please `EDITOR=vi --watch bundle exec rake credentials:edit` and copy the format from credentials.yml.sample but replace with username and password
+Before running the application, please `EDITOR=vi bundle exec rake credentials:edit` and copy the format from credentials.yml.sample but replace with username and password

 ### Ruby Version